-Bracketed material. - The bracketed material was inserted by the compiler and is not part of the law.
+Bracketed material. - The bracketed material in this section was inserted by the compiler.
+It was not enacted by the legislature and is not a part of the law.

 53-4-16.
 Application of voting provisions herein to voting by mail.